EHCP Provision Not Being Made — What You Can Do | EHCP Clarity

 The absolute duty under section 42

 Section 42 of the Children and Families Act 2014 imposes an absolute duty on local authorities to secure the special educational provision specified in an EHCP.
-The courts have confirmed that this duty is unconditional — the LA cannot rely on resource constraints, school difficulties, or staff availability as excuses for non-delivery.
+The courts have confirmed that this duty is unconditional — the local authority cannot rely on resource constraints, school difficulties, or staff availability as excuses for non-delivery.

 The duty applies to everything specified in Section F of the EHCP.
 Every item in Section F must be delivered as written.
 If Section F says weekly SALT, it must be weekly.
 If it says 25 hours TA support, it must be 25 hours.
 Anything less is a breach.